 Looking for a delicious pancake that the whole family will love?

-They’re a fun twist on regular pancakes without being too sweet or rich.
-I usually set out a few toppings for my kids to add to the pancakes while they are cooking;
+They’re a fun twist on regular pancakes without being overly sweet or dessert-like.
+And because toppings make everything more exciting, I usually set out a small “pancake bar” while they cook:

-🍓 chopped strawberries – are always a good choice
+🍓 Chopped strawberries – always a solid choice.

-We love pairing these chocolate pancakes with scrambled eggs or breakfast sausage and a side of fresh fruit in our house for breakfast, lunch, or even dinner.
-They also pack well for school lunches and are freezer-friendly.
+We love serving these chocolate pancakes with scrambled eggs or breakfast sausage and a side of fresh fruit.
+They make an easy breakfast, a fun lunch, and a very acceptable breakfast-for-dinner situation.
+Bonus: they pack well for school lunches and freeze beautifully for future mornings.

 Ingredients